Bhagavad Gita Chapter 2 Verse 6 Meaning

 What is the main idea of Bhagavad Gita 2.6?

+The Gita addresses equanimity with characteristic directness here.
 I can hardly tell which would be better, that we should conquer them or that they should conquer us.
-This verse emphasizes soul with clarity and purpose.
+Within the broader arc of Chapter 2, this verse builds on Krishna's systematic exposition of the eternal soul.
+The verse operates...

 How can I apply Bhagavad Gita 2.6 in daily life?